kobotoolbox/docs/README.md

 1. Activate the virtual environment `source koboenv/bin/activate`
 1. Build the html files: `make html`
 1. Open the index page in the browser: `open _build/html/index.html`
+1. Build and copy the html files into the `docs` folder with `make github` (if this is intended as a public update)